 Guam's Congresswoman Madeleine Bordallo supports the buildup, saying it will expand economic opportunities in the territory.
 She is Guam's lone representative in Congress, but she does not get to cast a vote on the use of military force.

-The strong U.S. military presence on Guam, located 2,000 miles (3,200 kilometers) southeast of Seoul, has left it the target of North Korea's threats for years.
+The strong U.S. military presence on Guam, located 2,000 miles (3,200 kilometers) southeast of Seoul, South Korea's capital, has left it the target of North Korea's threats for years.

 Calvo initially supported the buildup, but he rescinded his support because of the federal government's high rate of denials for temporary foreign worker visa applications.
 The island wants more worker visas to help with job growth.